 How to Add JavaScript to a Page

-The layout or rendering engine of browsers converts HTML or CSS to visual display on screen.
-Most have also a JavaScript interpreter. <script type="text/javascript"> - in <head> or <body> - if <!doctype html> (means HTML5 - and <meta charset="UTF-8">) just <script>
+<script type="text/javascript"> - in <head> or <body> - if <!doctype html> (means HTML5 - and <meta charset="UTF-8">) just <script>

 p26 - Web browsers let you leave out the type attribute in HTML 4.01 and XHTML 1.0 files as well — the script will run the same; however, your page won’t validate correctly without the type attribute (see the box on page 7 for more on validation).